“When you avoid tough conversations, you trade short-term discomfort for long-term dysfunction.” – Peter Bromberg, leader, speaker, coach

 11. Do a Post-Mortem

-Reflect: What went well?
-What can improve?
+Reflect: What did I do well?
+What can I improve for next time?
 Use every TC to sharpen your leadership edge.

 Final Word: Speak Boldly, Not Bitterly